Jahbas/Liquid-Music/README.md

 ---

-*Made with ❤️ for music lovers everywhere*
+*Made with ❤️ by a solo developer for music lovers everywhere*

 **Version: v3.2.2.2**